NZ expert sounds warning after DeepNude app goes viral

 But Wellington lawyer and AI expert Curtis Barnes, who co-authored a recent Law Commission-funded report on deep fakes, warns about knock-offs.

-"Despite DeepNude being pulled, other copies of the application are and will remain in circulation," he says.
+"Despite DeepNude being pulled, copies of the application are and will remain in circulation," he says.

 "Already it appears that there are new versions arising for download, some for free, and some supposedly 'improved'."